 Interview study 2: Another ongoing study focuses on adolescents and young adults with EB as well as their siblings and parents.
 As there are only few studies on the situation of this target group and none on siblings, we decided to use a mixed-methods approach combining a structured questionnaire with personal interviews.

 Test development, translation and validation: When scientific tests need to be used in another language, it is necessary to ensure that the translated version asks exactly the same questions as the original test.
+To strengthen the patient’s perspective, the psychometric properties of the iscorEB on the patients’ perspective on their current health status were analysed and published.
 To enable more precise and targeted research for German-speaking countries, the Quality of life in Epidermolysis Bullosa (QOLEB) questionnaire was translated into German and validated.
-The translation of the iscorEB on the patient’s perspective on their current health status and the translation of the EB-BoD on family burden in EB are still in progress.
-We are also currently developing our own questionnaire on resources for dealing with EB.
+The translation of the EB-BoD on family burden in EB is still in progress.
+We are also currently developing our own questionnaires, one on resources for dealing with EB, one on pain measurement for EB.

 Psychological support in EB: One of our goals is to create a comprehensive overview of psychological and psychotherapeutic interventions and important topics when working with people living with EB and their relatives.
 Little research literature has been published on this matter yet, so we are conducting interviews with international psychologists, psychotherapists and psychiatrists with expertise in EB.